ROCm/hipfort/docs/tutorials/hipfft-examples.rst

 ***************

-`hipFFT <https://rocm.docs.amd.com/projects/hipFFT/en/latest/>`_ is a thin layer over rocFFT whose API follows cuFFT. hipFORT exposes it through the ``hipfort_hipfft`` module.
+`hipFFT <https://rocm.docs.amd.com/projects/hipFFT/en/latest/>`_ is a thin layer over rocFFT with an API that follows cuFFT. hipFORT exposes it through the ``hipfort_hipfft`` module.

 Every program on this page is complete and self-contained, and is built and run as part of the hipFORT test suite.
-The Fortran 2008 tests live in ``test/f2008/hipfft`` and the equivalent Fortran 2003 sources, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/hipfft``.
+The Fortran 2008 version of each program lives in ``test/f2008/hipfft``, and the equivalent Fortran 2003 version, which uses ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, lives in ``test/f2003/hipfft``.

-If you want direct access to rocFFT rather than a cuFFT-style interface, see :doc:`rocfft-examples`.
+If you want direct access to rocFFT rather than a cuFFT-style interface, see the :doc:`rocFFT examples <rocfft-examples>`.
+For FFTW3-compatible code, see the :doc:`hipFFTW examples <hipfftw-examples>`.

 Transform workflow
 ==================